vanivamshi/Indirect-Prompt-Injection-Research-Project/README.md

-This project, built on the Model Context Protocol (MCP), is designed to explore and mitigate a critical security vulnerability: indirect prompt injection.
+This project, built on the Model Context Protocol (MCP), is designed to explore and mitigate indirect prompt injection.
+This is the first version of the code in this on going project.

 Indirect prompt injection is a cybersecurity threat where an attacker manipulates a large language model (LLM) by embedding malicious instructions in data that the LLM is expected to process from a third-party source.